pagkly/Zed/Investopedia3/Generally Accepted Auditing Standards (GAAS).md

 1. The auditor must have adequate technical training and proficiency to perform the audit.
 2. The auditor must maintain independence in mental attitude in all matters relating to the audit.
-3. The auditor must exercise due professional care in the performance of the audit and the preparation of the [auditor's report](https://www.investopedia.com/terms/a/auditorsreport.asp).2
+3. The auditor must exercise due professional care in the performance of the audit and the preparation of the [[auditor's report]](https://www.investopedia.com/terms/a/auditorsreport.asp).2

 ### Standards of Field Work